Calculate Silhouette Width for Soft Clustering Algorithms

 Value

-containing cluster assignments, nearest neighbor clusters, silhouette widths for each observation, and weights (for fuzzy clustering).
+A data frame of class "Silhouette" containing cluster assignments, nearest neighbor clusters, silhouette widths for each observation, and weights (for fuzzy clustering).
 The object includes the following attributes:

 - proximity_type